Skip to main content

 He introduced the field of Algorithmic Information Dynamics, a symbolic regression and program synthesis framework based on optimal inference theory that combines classical and algorithmic information theories with causal inference and perturbation analysis to tackle inverse problems.

 He holds two PhDs, one in Computer Science and one in Logic and Epistemology from Paris 1 Sorbonne/Ecole National Superiore, and Lille 1 in France.
-His first postdoctoral position in the UK was at the Behavioural and Evolutionary Theory Lab at the University of Sheffield and has been an invited scholar and invited professor at the MIT, Carnegie Mellon, the National University of Singapore and KAUST.
+His first postdoctoral position in the UK was at the Behavioural and Evolutionary Theory Lab at the University of Sheffield and has been an invited scholar and invited professor at the MIT, Carnegie Mellon, the National University of Singapore (NUS) and KAUST.

-Dr. Zenil is also a Trustee of the board of the British Society for Research on Ageing, the oldest scientific society devoted to research into the biology of ageing and longevity.
-He is also Academic Entrepreneur in Residence at the London Institute for Healthcare Engineering and a member of the King’s Institute for Artificial Intelligence at KCL.
+Dr. Zenil is also affiliated to the King's Institute for Artificial Intelligence, an Associate Researcher at the Cancer group at the Francis Crick Institute and a Trustee of the board of the British Society for Research on Ageing, the oldest scientific society devoted to research into the biology of ageing and longevity.

 News